 The number of measles cases in the Dutch Bible belt rose by 40% in the first week of July prompting authorities to roll-out target vaccination campaigns.

 There are concerns that the outbreak could worsen significantly given the low levels of immunisation in fundamentalist Protestant communities in the Netherlands.

-The public health authority, RIVM, also fears that while the official figures put the number of cases at 230, this may be an underestimate because not everyone infected has made contact with a doctor.
+The public health authority, RIVM, also fears that while the official figures put the , this may be an underestimate because not everyone infected has made contact with a doctor.

 Six children and one adult have been hospitalised after measles infections, with the epidemic causing disruption to several primary and secondary schools.
 The Dutch Health Ministry said that while most children will make a full recovery, around 1 in 1,000 cases of measles prove fatal.